orycho/Intro/README.md

 # ::sio (Simple Input Output)

 This is the first module of the run time library (RTL).
-Is provides a very simple example of implementing RLT modules, as well as the simplest possible input and output support.
+Is provides a very simple example of implementing RTL modules, as well as the simplest possible input and output support.

 ## print